Commercial Fire Sprinkler System Cost Overview

 Start with What You Know

-- Calculate the wire or pipe length that is involved.
+- Estimate the wiring length involved.

 Adjust for Local Factors